japlews/japlews/README.md

 - 👋 Hi, I’m @japlews
-- 👀 I’m interested in high-performance computing, GPU and CPU performance portability, software design for engineering applications, and numerical methods, mainly for computational mechanics applicaitons
+- 👀 I’m interested in high-performance computing, GPU and CPU performance portability, software design for engineering applications, and numerical methods, mainly for computational mechanics applications

 <!---
 japlews/japlews is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.